 ABOUT THE LOWCOUNTRY DOWN SYNDROME SOCIETY

-The Lowcountry Down Syndrome Society (LDSS) is a support group to benefit people with Down Syndrome and their families through local leadership in support, outreach, education and advocacy.
-Meetings are held every 4th Tuesday of the month, typically with a guest speaker and social time for families to meet and interact with one another.
-LDSS encourage people to bring their children.
+The Lowcountry Down Syndrome Society (LDSS) supports people with Down syndrome and their families through local leadership, support, outreach, education and advocacy.
+Meetings are held every fourth Tuesday of the month, typically with a guest speaker and social time for families to meet and interact.
+LDSS encourages the whole family to attend; children of all ages are welcome.
 LDSS is an affiliate of the National Down Syndrome Society.
-For more information about LDSS, visit http://www.ldssga.org/
+For more information about LDSS, visit ldssga.org

 Enmarket Hires Director of Food Service with Culinary Degree, Corporate Chef Background